trueheart78/trueheart78.com/favorite-games.md

 ### 2. Persona 4 Golden (Vita)

+The only game I've ever wanted to hug.

 One of my favorite things about playing Final Fantasy VI back in the day was that it didn't stray from adult topics.
 Persona 4 Golden is the first game since then that I can remember tackling some similar issues.
 Memory loss, the price of fame,